BA | Undergraduate

 We do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.

-Students taking a BA in Irish spend a total of six weeks on a dedicated summer course in Rinn na Feirste in Donegal.
+Students taking this programme spend a total of six weeks on a dedicated summer course in Rann na Feirste in Donegal.
 Here students engage with native speakers while staying in accommodation with a host family.
 Intensive, structured tuition is provided by qualified native Irish speakers during the course involving approximately 60 hours of placement learning during each course.
-In addition to the benefits for oral competence in Irish, the residence course provides a unique opportunity for immersion in Gaeltacht culture and establishes a tremendous camaraderie among students. - Language enrichment classes
+In addition to the benefits for oral competence in Irish, the residence course provides a unique opportunity for immersion in Gaeltacht culture and establishes a tremendous camaraderie among students.

 Almost all of the teaching in Irish is carried out in small groups (typically 15 students).
 These provide significant opportunity for you to engage with academic staff who have specialist knowledge of the topic, to ask questions and to assess your own progress and understanding with the support of your classmates.